apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 The JSSE Java system properties can either be passed on the command line or by setting the ``JAVA_OPTS`` environment variable in *conf/flume-env.sh* (the examples below show the second approach).

-The following sections only describe the SSL configuration steps needed on the Flume side.
+The following sections describe the SSL configuration steps needed on the Flume side only.
 You can find more detailed descriptions about the server side setup of the different JMS providers and also full working configuration examples on Flume Wiki.